 Syncing Tools

-The pillar-sync CLI scans your codebase for usePillarTool, injectPillarTool, and defineTool calls, then syncs them to Pillar's backend.
+The Pillar CLI scans your codebase for usePillarTool, injectPillarTool, and defineTool calls, then syncs them to Pillar's backend.
 This enables the AI to discover and suggest tools to users.

 Prerequisites